Pearl is the Primary birthstone for June and a Secondary birthstone for February and the Zodiac sign Cancer.

 Wearing pearls can assist with problems like eye and throat issues, as well as bowel problems.

-For ladies it increases facialand enhances their beauty.
+For ladies it increases facial lustre and enhances their beauty.

 Other Life Benefits